BirjuVachhani/pluto/README.md

 1. **Digital/Analog Clock:** Keep track of time by having a clock always on you new tab customized to your liking.
 2. **Message:** Write your favorite quotes or quick notes with Message widget.
 3. **Timer:** Always keep tabs on your running timer with Timer widget that also allows you to customize the message along with it.
-4. **Weather:** Keep an eye out on the weather around you with this minimal weather widget.
+4. **Weather:** Keep an eye out on the surrounding weather with this minimal weather widget.

 ## Installation